andrewpat24/FestoPresto/README.md

 You can tell that devDependencies haven't been installed if during startup (kicked off by 'npm run dev') the values from process.env are undefined.

+## Songkick Keys and Configuration

+- Request songkick API key from songkick and wait two weeks, or ask me for it

+- This key is required in the .env otherwise the application won't work.

 ## Spotify Keys and Configuration

 - [Go to the spotify api dashboard.](https://developer.spotify.com/dashboard/)